-Our conventional White Vinegar is made from sugar cane and comes in either Full Strength (standard) 5%, or Double Strength 9.9% acetic acid level.
-It is raw and unfiltered, preserving all the natural goodness for you to enjoy.
+Our conventional White Vinegar is made from sugar cane and comes in either Single Strength (standard) 5%, or Double Strength 9.9% acetic acid level.

 While White Vinegar may not be great to drink it has loads of different everyday uses, whether it is for personal care, animals, in cooking or cleaning.

 Goulter’s Conventional White Vinegar is available in 5lt and 20lt containers.